From Pathways to Channels: Art, Culture, and Commodification

 To Be an Artist Is to Look Like One: From Fetish to Puppet

 When El Fary appeared on television, my grandmother used to say: “That man is a great artist.”
-I will not deny this character his talents — who lacks them entirely? — but what interests me here is the heterogeneity of the contexts in which the label artist gets applied.
-El Fary is one, of course, and so is every imaginable … Read more →
+I will not deny him his talents — who lacks them entirely? — but what interests me here is the heterogeneity of contexts in which the label artist gets applied.
+El Fary is one, of course, and so is every imaginable Spanish folclórica … Read more →

 English Is the Language of Porn

 In ancient Rome, Greek was the language of culture, so much so that even the emperor Marcus Aurelius wrote his Meditations in it.
-The empire, however, was Rome, and Rome gave its language to the lands it conquered — one of whose descendants, through another empire, the Spanish, reached even further.
-English, too, has had its empire, and still has … Read more →
+The empire, however, was Rome, and Rome gave its tongue to the lands it conquered — one of whose descendants, through another empire, the Spanish, reached further still.
+English too has had its empire, and still has … Read more →

 Traditional Cultures Are Not Traditionalist